spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

    *  Brown (Not Attached): The Workload is not optimized.
 *  Workload type and names.
 *  vCPU and memory right sizing recommendations per deployment.
 Recommended increases are shown with a green up arrow, and recommended decreases are shown with a red Down arrow.
-*  If the workload is configured with HPA, **ON** is displayed under HPA.
+*  HPA: If the workload is configured with HPA, **ON** is displayed under HPA.
 Hover over the entry for information about the specific HPA trigger (CPU/Memory/other).
 *  Potential monthly maximums savings if you adopt the recommendations.

 > **Notes**:
 > - Orange or gray status: Hover over the workload optimization status to view more details in a tooltip.